Gossip Protocol

 • Convergence time: O(log N) rounds

-• Total messages: O(N log N), but distributed
+• Total messages: O(N log N), but spread across all nodes

 Reliable Without Coordination